spincaloritronics/spincaloritronics.github.io/index.md

 # Registration

+- Thanks to support from KITS and Fudan, there will be no registration fees for attending the workshop.
 - For invited speakers and accepted attendees, please fill this form for online registration before this date.

 # Venue & Hotel